-• Financial instruments are not suitable for all types of intervention, e.g. social inclusion measures for social housing tenants.
-Therefore, they should be complementary to grants.
+- Financial instruments are not suitable for all types of intervention, e.g. social inclusion measures for social housing tenants.
+Therefore, they should be complementary to grants. - For a more efficient use of the existing financial instruments, increased technical assistance is needed.